 Acronym for Failure Modes and Effects Analysis.
-FMEA is a risk assessment tool, that evaluates the severity, occurrence and detection of risks to prioritize which ones are the most urgent.
-The two most popular types of FMEAs are Process (PFMEA) and Design (DFMEA).
+FMEA is a risk assessment tool, that evaluates the risk with 3 different categories: severity, occurrence and detection.
+These are used to calculate a risk score, which is used to prioritize which risks are the most urgent.

 Each category has a scoring matrix with a 1-10 scale.

 - Severity of 1 denotes low risk to the end customer, and a score of 10 denotes high risk to the customer.

 - Occurrence of 1 denotes low probability of the risk happening, and a 10 denotes a very high probability of the risk happening.

 - Detection of 1 denotes a process that WILL likely catch a failure, and a 10 means the process will likely NOT catch a failure.